Course Title: Chemical Engineering Computer Design

 2.2 Fluent application of engineering techniques, tools and resources.

-3. Build block diagrams, process flowsheets and process models of plant operations based on conservation laws.
+CLO4 Construct block diagrams, process flowsheets and process models of plant operations based on conservation laws

 Overview of Learning Activities

-You will participate in lectorials and related tutorials.
+You will be actively engaged in a range of learning activities such as lectorials and related tutorials, individual and group activities.
 You will need to work individually to perform tutorials and related questions and assignments.
+Delivery may be face to face, online or a mix of both.

 Overview of Learning Resources